 The self-hosted web service validates that the customer is on active support at initialization (start up) and does not validate the registration key again until the web service is restarted.
-Hosting your own portal is a highly technical process and does not require installation of the Listener Service.
+Hosting your own Patient Portal Feature is a highly technical process and does not require installation of the Listener Service.
 Open Dental does not provide support on this setup.
 We recommend you work with your IT professional.

 - Update to the most current stable version.